Ludwig Boltzmann: Suicidal and Steps Out

 - With a fresh doctorate in hand, every university he applied to rejected him based on nasty “recommendations” written by one of his former professors.

-- His personal life had become miserably complicated with his Serbian girlfriend and fellow physics student (the only woman in his class) pregnant and both sides of the family strongly opposed to their relationship (and eventual marriage, which later ended in divorce).
+- His personal life had become miserably complicated when his involvement with a Serbian fellow physics student (the only female in their class) resulted in her pregnancy, with both sides of the family strongly opposed their relationship (and eventual marriage, which later ended in divorce).

-- Einstein couldn’t succeed in the workforce and was even fired from a simple tutoring job and his applications for schoolteaching were rejected.
+- Einstein couldn’t succeed in the workforce, was even fired from a simple tutoring job, and his applications for school-teaching were rejected.

 - Plus, his father died—which Einstein not only experienced as a personal loss, but as a great shame because in Einstein's eyes, his father died seeing his son as a loser.